Soup with Ham and Cabbage

-Versions of ham and bean soup have been around for decades!
+Versions of ham and cabbage soup have been around for decades!
 You might even remember your mom or grandma making something similar and for good reason!

-Country ham and bean soup is comforting and big in flavor.
+This old-fashioned soup recipe is comforting and big in flavor.
 Chopped ham, navy beans, cabbage and a few simple ingredients are simmered together to create this delicious healthy soup.

 This soup is an easy way to use up leftover ham.
 I love ham because it is relatively inexpensive and you can stretch it through a variety of meals.